Why You Need a Healthcare Interoperability Platform

 Interoperability platforms are software solutions that make it possible for electronic health systems to communicate and share data with each other.
 Development of these platforms in-house can be a costly and time-intensive endeavor due to the complexities involved in integrating the different data standards for the various EHR vendors.
 For this reason, it is preferable to utilize third-party services capable of establishing and maintaining interoperability across different electronic health platforms.

 At Interoptex, we offer a customizable, API-enabled solution that simplifies data integration.
-Our subscription-based Integration Platform as a Service (IPaaS) is second to none.
-We can integrate widely used data formats including, but not limited to, HL7, X12, and CCDA.
+Our subscription-based Integration Platform as a Service (iPaaS) is second to none.
+We can integrate widely used data formats including, but not limited to: HL7, X12, and CCDA.
 We are able to leverage a single outbound endpoint from a vendor application to generate multiple varied inbound data formats, depending on the configuration of your EHR.
-Contact us today for more information about our product.
+We pride ourselves on the fact that our iPaaS integrates with all major EMR, EHR, Patient Registration and Practice Management Systems.
+For a list of the past system of integrations, click the button below.